espressif/developer-portal/content/workshops/esp-idf-with-esp32-c6/assignment-3/index.md

 }
 ```

-#### Extra
+### Extra

-1. Change your code to use the [common_components/protocol_examples_common](https://github.com/espressif/esp-idf/tree/release/v5.2/examples/common_components/protocol_examples_common) component to handle the WiFi connection.
+1. Change your code to use the [common_components/protocol_examples_common](https://github.com/espressif/esp-idf/tree/release/v5.2/examples/common_components/protocol_examples_common) component to handle the Wi-Fi connection.

 ## Next step

 Connected!
-Let's now move on the memory side!
+Let's now move on to the memory side!

 [Assignment 4: Try using NVS](../assignment-4)